Post

 ENTRYPOINT ["/entrypoint.sh"]

-Next, create a script file named entrypoint.sh in the same path as the written Dockerfile and write the content as follows:
+Next, create a script file named entrypoint.sh in the same path as your Dockerfile with the following content:

 1